plum-css/plum/_docs/modules-modifier.md

 title: Modules->Modifier
 ---

-A modules modifier classes allow the modules to adapt to changes in functionality and placement relative to its surroundings.
+A modules modifier classes define how its child classes adapt relative to their placement.

 {% mermaid %}
 graph TD;